eirikeg1/premier-league-stats/README.md

 * Use external database to store data (locally?
 Supabase?
 Something else?)
 * Supplement with other APIs to fetch statistics
     * For example OneFutbol's
+* Create a user interface (webapp?) to visualize and easily use the project